tannerdolby/sass-variable-converter/README.md

 }
 ```

+## Usage options
+Two utilties are available:

+- `var.create()` - A sass mixin for converting a Sass variable to a CSS custom property.
+Accepts a single Sass variable as input or multiple comma separated Sass variables.
+- `var.use()` - A sass function for returning the custom property.
+Accepts two arguments: a single Sass variable, and an optional second argument for a custom fallback value.

 ## Contributing
 I want this to be a helpful tool for the Sass community and anyone needing to convert Sass variables to CSS custom properties, so feel free to suggest any problems, features, or improvements in the [issue tracker](https://github.com/tannerdolby/sass-variable-converter/issues).